intelequia/VirtualLabs/Documentation/SessionHostScaleUpDown.md

 ## Script Deployment
+The script mentioned below is distributed in [Technet]([Automatic Scaling of Remote Desktop Session Hosts in Azure Virtual Machines](https://gallery.technet.microsoft.com/scriptcenter/Automatic-Scaling-of-9b4f5e76)) under Apache license.
 Use the following procedure to deploy the script.

 1. Logon to the RD Connection Broker server using a domain administrative account.
 2. Create a folder on the RD Connection Broker server (e.g. c:\DynamicRDSH)